metomi/rose/sphinx/api/configuration/application.rst

    .. rose:conf:: namelist:NAME

-      Specify a fortran namelist with the group name called ``NAME``, which can be referred to by a :rose:conf:`*[file:TARGET]source` setting of a file.
+      Specify a Fortran namelist with the group name called ``NAME``, which can be referred to by a :rose:conf:`*[file:TARGET]source` setting of a file.

       .. rose:conf:: KEY=VALUE

-         Define a new namelist setting ``KEY`` set to ``VALUE`` exactly like a fortran namelist, but without the trailing comma.
+         Define a new namelist setting ``KEY`` set to ``VALUE`` exactly like a Fortran namelist, but without the trailing comma.

       Namelists can be grouped in two ways: